Kyle Dubas: Maple Leaf Sports & Entertainment

-After Shanahan hired Lou Lamoriello to serve as the team's general manager, Dubas and Hunter both took roles as assistant GM.
-During his time as assistant GM for the Maple Leafs, Dubas also served as general manager of the Toronto Marlies, the Maple Leafs' American Hockey League (AHL) affiliate team.
+After Shanahan hired Lou Lamoriello to serve as the team's general manager, Dubas and Hunter both took roles as assistant general managers.
+During his time as assistant general manager for the Maple Leafs, Dubas also served as general manager of the Toronto Marlies, the Maple Leafs' American Hockey League (AHL) affiliate team.
 He was instrumental in organizing a system that developed players for the Maple Leafs team, while also being competitive in their own league.
-Dubas hired former Greyhounds head coach Keefe to oversee the Marlies development.
+Dubas hired former Greyhounds head coach Keefe to oversee the Marlies' development.
 In 2018, the Marlies captured the Calder Cup as the AHL champions.

-After the 2017–18 season, Shanahan decided not to renew Lamoriello's contract as GM, sticking to his original plan to have a fixed term on his time in the position before he transitioned into an advisory role.
-Dubas and his co-assistant GM Mark Hunter were considered top candidates for the position.
+After the 2017–18 season, Shanahan decided not to renew Lamoriello's contract as general manager, sticking to his original plan to have a fixed term on his time in the position before he transitioned into an advisory role.
+Dubas and his co-assistant general manager Hunter were considered top candidates for the position.
 On May 11, 2018, Dubas was named as the 17th general manager in the club's history.
-Shortly after Dubas was named GM, both Hunter and Lamoriello left the organization.
-One of Dubas' first tasks as GM of the Maple Leafs was the 2018 NHL Entry Draft.
-He traded the team's first round selection at 25th overall to the St. Louis Blues in exchange for their pick at 29th overall and an additional draft pick at 76th overall.
-The Leafs drafted Swedish defenceman Rasmus Sandin who played in the OHL for the Sault Ste.
+Shortly after Dubas was named general manager, both Hunter and Lamoriello left the organization.
+One of Dubas' first tasks in the new position was the 2018 NHL entry draft.
+He traded the team's first-round selection at 25th overall to the St. Louis Blues in exchange for their pick at 29th overall and an additional draft pick at 76th overall.
+The Maple Leafs drafted Swedish defenceman Rasmus Sandin who played in the OHL for the Sault Ste.
 Marie Greyhounds, Dubas' former team.

-In his first season as GM, the Leafs fell to the Boston Bruins in the first round, losing in 7 games.
-During the season, Dubas and the Leafs engaged in a well-publicized contract dispute with restricted free agent forward William Nylander, which lasted 2 months into the season.
-Nylander and the team eventually agreed to a 6-year contract, just minutes before the deadline for teams to reach agreements with RFA's.
-He also resigned star centre Auston Matthews to a 5-year contract extension.
+In his first season as general manager, the Maple Leafs fell to the Boston Bruins in the first round, losing in seven games.
+During the season, Dubas and the team engaged in a well-publicized contract dispute with restricted free agent forward William Nylander, which lasted two months into the season.
+Nylander and the team eventually agreed to a six-year contract, just minutes before the deadline for teams to reach agreements with restricted free agents.
+He also re-signed star centre Auston Matthews to a five-year contract extension.